 4.1 Drafting the Solicitation

 Once an agency has identified a need, the work of drafting the solicitation can begin.
 Start with the State’s most current template for the procurement method selected.
 If a previous solicitation is available, the procurement officer may refer to the scope of work content from that solicitation, including any subsequent amendments or contract modifications, as a starting point for drafting the new solicitation.
 The procurement officer may consider any feedback provided by the vendor community during the previous procurement.
+Utilize the Timelines & Checklists for CSB & CSP Procurement Methods to set up your procurement schedule and ensure the procurement steps are completed.

 4.1.1 Procurement Officer Determinations